Going Implant-Free

 Will I Need a Breast Lift After Having My Implants Removed?

-Before & After Explant Surgery Case 55 View #1 View in Las Vegas, NV
+Before & After Explant Surgery Case 55 View #1 View in Las Vegas and Henderson, NV

 Before & After Explant Surgery With Lift

-Before & After Explant Surgery Case 55 View #2 View in Las Vegas, NV
+Before & After Explant Surgery Case 55 View #2 View in Las Vegas and Henderson, NV

 Before & After Explant Surgery With Lift

-Before & After Explant Surgery Case 55 View #3 View in Las Vegas, NV
+Before & After Explant Surgery Case 55 View #3 View in Las Vegas and Henderson, NV

 Before & After Explant Surgery With Lift

 As mentioned above, once your implants are removed, it’s likely your breasts will have the classic characteristics that often cause women to opt for a breast lift.
-For that reason, Dr. Roth almost always recommends a breast lift along with implant removal.
+For that reason, Dr. Roth almost always lifts the breasts along with implant removal.

 With a breast lift, he can remove the loose hanging skin, reposition the remaining breast tissue, and likely relocate the nipple-areola complex.
 The goal with a breast lift is to return the breasts to a higher position on the chest, which will be important for you to be satisfied with the appearance of your breasts after removing your implants.
 As mentioned, without a lift, it’s likely your breasts will be quite flat and saggy without the implants.
 This is especially true the longer you have had implants and with larger implant sizes.